Exploring Virtual Reality in the teaching environment

 The University's plans for VR learning are ambitious.
 As Dr Neil McDonnell explains; "Using virtual 3D environments in teaching can be extraordinarily powerful, whether those environments are accessed via VR headsets, via Zoom, or on a laptop screen.
 Our partnership with Sublime involves two major strands.
 One collects data on how using immersive technology enables student learning.
 The other involves developing new virtual and augmented reality programs that can improve these learning results.
 We are delighted that the University will create two high tech physical VR labs which will greatly enhance collaboration between teachers and students, both in distance learning and classroom-based teaching."

-The University of Glasgow’s £113 million Research Hub will be a world class AR/VR research resource, housing around 600 academics, postdoctoral researchers and PhD students.
+The University of Glasgow’s £116 million ARC - the Advanced Research Centre - will be a world class AR/VR research resource, housing around 600 academics, postdoctoral researchers and PhD students.